BDen32/Milestone-Project-1/README.md

  * All images, including the logo, that have been used have been provided by the Llynfi Valley Angling Association.
  * The icons used throughout the website were taken from [Font Awesome](https://fontawesome.com/)
  * The fonts were taken from [Google Fonts](https://fonts.google.com/)
+ * Social media logos were proivded by [Font Awesome](https://fontawesome.com/)

 ### Code:
  * Various coder forums were used when I had issues with specific aspects of the code.
 [W3Schools](https://www.w3schools.com/) was particularly helpful and provided walkthroughs.
 [ChatGPT](chatgpt.com) was also used when forums or other websites did not help me to solve issues I came across.
+ * [Bootstrap](https://getbootstrap.com/) was utilised for responsiveness throughout the project.
  * The hero image, cover text and gallery code was based on the Love Running code from Code Institute.
  * The modal section was created by myself but [ChatGPT](chatgpt.com) supported making it responsive.

+## Thanks
+* Thank you to my mentor Rory Patrick Sheridan for the help and advice given throughout the project.